Back to all posts

 Not for everyone

 There are other limitations, too.
-As a headless CMS, developers may be needed to wire up new pages into the frontend.
+As a headless CMS, developers are needed to wire up new pages into the frontend.
 Size restrictions of Google Sheets might limit you if you have a lot of data.

-But if you’re trying to ship something fast and just keep moving, maybe this is perfect for you!
+But if you’re trying to build something fast and just keep moving, this might work great.

 FWIW, this blog is using Jedwal (here’s the Google Doc as proof!), so maybe give us a shot?